Sathya Sai Baba: Mandirs and tours

 In 1944, a mandir for Sai Baba's devotees was built near the village of Puttaparthi.
 It is now referred to as the "old mandir".
 The construction of Prasanthi Nilayam, the current ashram, began in 1948 and was completed in 1950.
 In 1954, Sai Baba established a small free general hospital in the village of Puttaparthi.
 He won fame for his reputed mystical powers and ability to heal.

 In 1957, Sai Baba went on a tour of North India, visiting temples in Delhi, Srinagar, Kashmir and Rishikesh.
+From June to July 1968 he travelled to Kenya, Uganda and Tanzania, the only time he left India.